Emulator Issues #3122

 The landing, even though it seems to happen at the same point, gets less steering input on Dolphin.

-#12 Updated by crudelios over 5 years ago
+#12 Updated by crudelios about 6 years ago

 I watched the video and saw something interesting: before the big jump at the end (when things really start going downhill), the kart gets a small bump when it goes offroad (check video at minute 0:58).